General Deduction Rules

 - a combination of their assessable income and excluded income;

-There are some notices when define whether a deduction is allowed.
+There are some notices which define whether a deduction is allowed.
 They are:

 A deduction is allowed only if the expenditure is incurred.
 Expenditure is incurred when the taxpayer is committed to it.
 There is no requirement for actual payment to be made first.
 For example, a taxpayer placed an order for supplies on 10th March.
 The supplier invoiced the taxpayer on 15th March and delivered the goods on 20th March.
 On 20th March, the payment was made.
 We can say the expenditure was incurred on 15th March.